marissapang/Interactive-Lab-Hub/Lab 1/README.md

 **Before (Goal from Pt1):** Cute, light-based alarm that flashes and changes color, reminding people to accomplish numerous wellness goals in an non-intrusive fashion.

 **Refined Goal:** Cute, animated digital fish bowl that gamifies work from home wellness goals.
-I hope that with a "fish bowl" (as opposed to the previous "alarm") categorization, I can bring my product closer to what I liked about devices described takeaway #2 above.
+I hope that with a "fish bowl" (as opposed to the previous "alarm") categorization, I can bring my product closer to what I liked about devices described in takeaway #2 above.

 ### Refinement of setting:
 Same setting as pt 1 (desk of a single user who spends a lot of time sitting in the same spot).
 In the refinement, this device is more specifically designed as a cute decorative item, sort of like a little plant or teddy bear -- or actual fish bowl -- someone would put on their desk.